 - (1) The particular shall control the general; - (2) In case of any difference of meaning or implication between the text of this chapter and any caption, illustration, map, summary table, or illustrative table, the text shall control; - (3) The word "shall" is always mandatory and not discretionary.
-The word "may" is permissive; - (4) Words used in the present tense shall include the future; and words used in the singular number shall include the plural, and the plural the singular, unless the context clearly indicates the contrary; - (5) A "building" or "structure" includes any part thereof; - (6) The phrase "used for" includes "arranged for", "designed for", "intended for", "maintained for", or "occupied for"; - (7) The word "person" includes an individual, a corporation, a partnership, an incorporated association, or any other similar entity;
+The word "may" is permissive; - (4) Words used in the present tense shall include the future; and words used in the singular number shall include the plural, and the plural the singular, unless the context clearly indicates the contrary;

-- (8) Unless the context clearly indicates the contrary, where a rule involves two or more items, conditions, provisions, or events connected by the conjunction "and", "or", or "either...or", the conjunction shall be interpreted as follows: - (A) "And" indicates that all the connected items, conditions, provisions, or events shall apply. - (B) "Or" indicates that the connected items, conditions, provisions, or events may apply singly or in any combination. - (C) "Either...or" indicates that the connected items, conditions, provisions, or events shall apply singly but not in combination; - (9) The word "includes" shall not limit a term to the specified examples, but is intended to extend its meaning to all other instances or circumstances of kind or character.
-[Eff 2/24/90; comp 10/10/98; comp 2/2/02; comp 12/9/02; comp 11/3/05] (Auth: HRS \$\$206E-4, 206E-7) [Imp: HRS \$\$206E-4, 206E-7]

-$\underline{\$15\text{-}23\text{-}6}$ Rules of interpretation. (a) The following rules of construction apply to the text of this chapter.
+- (5) A "building" or "structure" includes any part thereof; - (6) The phrase "used for" includes "arranged for", "designed for", "intended for", "maintained for", or "occupied for"; - (7) The word "person" includes an individual, a corporation, a partnership, an incorporated association, or any other similar entity; - (8) Unless the context clearly indicates the contrary, where a rule involves two or more items, conditions, provisions, or events connected by the conjunction "and", "or", or "either...or", the conjunction shall be interpreted as follows: - (A) "And" indicates that all the connected items, conditions, provisions, or events shall apply. - (B) "Or" indicates that the connected items, conditions, provisions, or events may apply singly or in any combination. - (C) "Either...or" indicates that the connected items, conditions, provisions, or events shall apply singly but not in combination; - (9) The word "includes" shall not limit a term to the specified examples, but is intended to extend its meaning to all other instances or circumstances of kind or character.
+[Eff 2/24/90; comp 10/10/98; comp 2/2/02; comp 12/9/02; comp 11/3/05] (Auth: HRS \$\$206E-4, 206E-7) (Imp: HRS \$\$206E-4, 206E-7)] REPEALED.
+[R - \$15-23-6.1 Rules of interpretation. (a) Provisions of the rules are activated by "shall" when required; "should" when recommended; and "may" when optional. - (b) In addition to the text-only contents of the rules, section 15-23-6.1 shall also control related captions, titles, and figures.